 - They will let you use the phone to contact a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that could help other people that get arrested make it through the procedure?

 Click here to tell about all about it